jdx/mise/README.md

 These shims have terrible performance, adding ~120ms to every runtime call. rtx does not use shims and instead updates `PATH` so that it doesn't have any overhead when simply calling binaries.
 These shims are the main reason that I wrote this.

-I don't think it's possible for asdf to fix thse issues.
-The author of asdf did a great writeup of [performance problems](https://stratus3d.com/blog/2022/08/11/asdf-performance/). asdf is written in bash which certainly makes it challening to be performant, however I think the real problem is the shim design.
+I don't think it's possible for asdf to fix these issues.
+The author of asdf did a great writeup of [performance problems](https://stratus3d.com/blog/2022/08/11/asdf-performance/). asdf is written in bash which certainly makes it challenging to be performant, however I think the real problem is the shim design.
 I don't think it's possible to fix that without a complete rewrite.

 rtx does call an internal command `rtx hook-env` every time the directory has changed, but because